Join Over 14,000 Veterans – Get Exclusive Monthly Insights

 Veterans with a lower than 100% disability rating but who can’t work due to service-connected disabilities may qualify for Total Disability based on Individual Unemployability, or TDIU benefits.
 This program allows veterans to receive the same compensation and benefits as those with a 100% VA disability rating.

-Eligibility Requirements for TDIU
+Understanding TDIU Eligibility Requirements

-Schedular Eligibility for TDIU
+Schedular TDIU Requirements

 Schedular TDIU follows clear rating benchmarks, meaning you must meet specific disability rating thresholds.
-Schedular eligibility requires that you must meet one of the following requirements:
+Schedular eligibility requires that you meet one of the following requirements:

-- You have one service-related condition with a VA disability rating of 60 percent or higher.
+• You have one service-related condition with a VA disability rating of 60 percent or higher.

-- You have a combined VA disability rating of 70 percent for multiple conditions, with at least one rated at 40 percent.
+• You have a combined VA disability rating of 70 percent for multiple conditions, with at least one rated at 40 percent.

 However, you can still qualify even if your ratings fall below the required thresholds.
 This is known as extra-schedular TDIU.
 In these cases, the VA reviews your situation more closely, and approval is much more difficult to get.